Doctor of Occupational Therapy - Admissions & Application

 For other questions and assistance, please contact Robert Wesleyan College's graduate admissions office at phone number and email.

-- Submit GRE scores.
+- Submit GRE scores for fall 2022.
 In addition to the application, recommendations, and transcripts you submit to OTCAS, please remember that Roberts Wesleyan College must also receive official GRE scores prior to enrollment by June 1.
 GRE scores must be submitted via OTCAS by listing Roberts Wesleyan College's GRE Designated Institution (DI) Code, 2759, as a score recipient.

-- Interview.
+- Interview for fall 2022.
 Eligible candidates will be invited for an interview with a faculty member.
 Opportunities for individual interviews and a writing sample will be offered on OT Preview Days.

 Graduate credit earned in another regionally-accredited college or university and carrying a grade of B or better may be transferable toward an advanced degree at Roberts Wesleyan College if it forms an integral part of the degree program and is approved by the OTD Admissions Committee.
 Applicants to the program may transfer up to 15 credits from another regionally-accredited college or university graduate program in which they were matriculated graduate students in good standing.
 When a student who has completed coursework at another college transfers to Roberts Wesleyan College, only credits are transferred—no transfer grades are recorded nor counted in the cumulative grade point average.
 Academic credit is not given for life experience or previous work experience.